CampusAI/CampusAI.github.io/_ml/attention/attention.md

 Thinking in reinforcement learning terms, this can be understood as a **stochastic policy** $$\pi_a$$: the attention model needs to choose which glimpse to provide to the network.

-However, this is a **hard decision**: we no longer have a gradient over the input, we must choose a particular "glimpse".
+However, this is a **hard decision**: we no longer have a gradient over the input, we must choose a particular "glimpse" (take a sample of the distribution).
-Luckily, to train this "policy" $$\pi$$, we can rely on [policy-gradient](/lectures/lecture5) RL techniques such as the REINFORCE algorithm using the loss of the main network as a reward signal.
+Luckily, to train this "policy" $$\pi$$, we can rely on [policy-gradient](/lectures/lecture5) RL techniques such as the REINFORCE algorithm (using the loss of the main network as a reward signal).

 {% include end-row.html %}
 {% include start-row.html %}

+{% include figure.html url="/_ml/attention/hard_attention.gif" description="Cluttered MINST classification using hard attention: The network gets inputed glimpses which it chooses.
+(Image from [Aryan Mobiny](https://github.com/amobiny/Recurrent_Attention_Model))" width="60" zoom="1.0"%}

 This results in a high **scalable** solution: The model changes focus on different parts of images of different sizes by changing the area of interest while deciding what to output. (mimicking the movement of a human eye over an image)